morotsman/lecture_functional_programming/option/readme.txt

+Perfectly beautiful: let it be granted her: where is the fault?
+All that I saw
-“Faultily faultless, icily regular, splendidly null, dead perfection; no more.”
+Faultily faultless, icily regular, splendidly null, Dead perfection, no more.
 ―Alfred Tennyson

 I call it my billion-dollar mistake.
 It was the invention of the null reference in 1965.